top of page

 Two channel video installation, sound composition and a reproduction of a historical photograph, 2022

-The archive images courtesy of the Stadsarchief Amsterdam / Amsterdam City Archives.
+The archival images are courtesy of the Stadsarchief Amsterdam/Amsterdam City Archives.

 ← works